rockingrohit9639/spotify-clone/README.md

-# Getting Started with Create React App
+# Spotify-Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple clone of the official website of spotify.
+This project is created using ReactJs.

 ## Available Scripts